Next event in:

 Child Tax Credits

-Children under 17 may qualify for a refundable tax credit of up to $2000.
-Several requirements must be met by both the taxpayer and the child to qualify for the credit.
+Children under 17 may qualify for a refundable tax credit of up to $1,700.
+Both the taxpayer and the child must meet several requirements to qualify for the credit.
 An additional child tax credit may be available when a taxpayer’s child tax credit exceeds their tax liability.
 Individuals receiving less than the full child tax credit are eligible for the additional tax credit.
 Taxpayers who do not owe taxes may receive a refund from the additional child tax credit.
 To claim this credit, taxpayers must meet additional requirements.
 Taxpayers can lower their tax liability with a nonrefundable tax credit to zero, but not below zero.
-There is no refund for the child tax credit.
+There is no refund for the Child Tax Credit.

 Taxpayers can get a refund while lowering their tax liability to zero with a refundable tax credit.
 Refunds are available for the additional child tax credit.